ferninphilly/terraform-bank-of-england/Day-1/6-Lifecycle Validation/EXERCISE.md

 - Validate that `account_tier` is "Standard"
 - Validate that the storage account name length is between 3 and 24 characters
 - Use `self` to reference the resource's attributes
+- Test with valid and invalid configurations

 **Expected Outcome:**
 - After resource creation, postconditions are evaluated
 - If validation fails, Terraform reports an error
 - Resource may be marked as tainted if postcondition fails

-**Verification:**
+**Verification Steps:**
+1. Add postcondition to storage account lifecycle
-- Apply configuration with valid values - should succeed
+2. Apply configuration with valid values - should succeed
-- Try to create resource with invalid `account_tier` (if possible)
+3. Try to create resource with invalid configuration (if possible)
-- Observe postcondition validation
+4. Observe postcondition validation
+5. Check if resource is marked as tainted

 **Questions to Answer:**
 - What's the difference between `precondition` and `postcondition`?
 - When would you use `postcondition` instead of `precondition`?
+- Can `postcondition` reference other resources?
+(Try it!)
+- What happens if a postcondition fails?
+Does the resource get destroyed?

+**Bonus Challenge:**
+- Create a postcondition that validates the storage account was created in the correct region
+- Compare `self.location` with `var.location`
+- Provide error message if mismatch detected

+**Success Criteria:**
+- [ ] Postcondition validates after creation
+- [ ] Understand difference from precondition
+- [ ] Can use `self` to reference resource attributes

 ---

-## 🎯 Exercise 8: Combining Lifecycle Rules
+## 🎯 Challenge 8: Combining Lifecycle Rules - The Ultimate Challenge

-**Challenge:** Create a comprehensive lifecycle block that combines multiple rules.
+**Challenge:** Create a comprehensive lifecycle block that combines multiple rules without conflicts.

 **Requirements:**
 - Combine `create_before_destroy`, `prevent_destroy`, `ignore_changes`, and `precondition` in a single lifecycle block